PowerShell/PSScriptAnalyzer/docs/markdown/Invoke-ScriptAnalyzer.md

 ```

 ## DESCRIPTION
-Invoke-ScriptAnalyzer evaluates a script or module based on a collection of best practice rules and returns objects
+Invoke-ScriptAnalyzer evaluates a script or module files (.ps1, .psm1 and .psd1 files) based on a collection of best practice rules and returns objects
 that represent rule violations.
+It also includes special rules to analyze DSC resources.

-In each evaluation, you can run all rules or use the IncludeRule and ExcludeRule
+In each evaluation, you can run either all rules or just a specific set using the -IncludeRule parameter and also exclude rules using the -ExcludeRule parameter.
-parameters to run only selected rules.
-Invoke-ScriptAnalyzer includes special rules to analyze DSC resources.

-Invoke-ScriptAnalyzer evaluates only .ps1 and .psm1 files.
-If you specify a path with multiple file types, the .ps1 and
-.psm1 files are tested; all other file types are ignored.

 Invoke-ScriptAnalyzer comes with a set of built-in rules, but you can also use customized rules that you write in
 Windows PowerShell scripts, or compile in assemblies by using C#.
-Just as with the built-in rules, you can add the
-ExcludeRule and IncludeRule parameters to your Invoke-ScriptAnalyzer command to exclude or include custom rules.
+This is possible by using the -CustomRulePath parameter and it will then only run those custom rules, if the built-in rules should still be run, then also specify the -IncludeDefaultRules parameter.
+Custom rules are also supported together with the -IncludeRule and -ExcludeRule parameters.
+To include multiple custom rules, the -RecurseCustomRulePath parameter can be used.

 To analyze your script or module, begin by using the Get-ScriptAnalyzerRule cmdlet to examine and select the rules you
 want to include and/or exclude from the evaluation.

 You can also include a rule in the analysis, but suppress the output of that rule for selected functions or scripts.
 This feature should be used only when absolutely necessary.
-To get rules that were suppressed, run
-Invoke-ScriptAnalyzer with the SuppressedOnly parameter.
+To get rules that were suppressed, run Invoke-ScriptAnalyzer with the -SuppressedOnly parameter.
-For instructions on suppressing a rule, see the description of
-the SuppressedOnly parameter.
+For instructions on suppressing a rule, see the description of the SuppressedOnly parameter.

 For usage in CI systems, the -EnableExit exits the shell with an exit code equal to  the number of error records.

-The PSScriptAnalyzer module tests the Windows PowerShell code in a script, module, or DSC resource to determine
-whether, and to what extent, it fulfils best practice standards.

 PSScriptAnalyzer is an open-source project.
 For more information about PSScriptAnalyzer, to contribute or file an issue, see GitHub.com\PowerShell\PSScriptAnalyzer.